 3. The Renewal of Theology

 4. The Challenge of Universality

 6. A Vision of Flourishing Life

 "An ingenious theological design: two simple cornerstones--flourishing human life and God's home in the world--and in between, the biblical story of God's indwelling and incarnation in the human being Jesus Christ.
-This is a theology of life that concerns every person who loves life and is fit for academia in connection to the human sciences.
+This is a theology of life that concerns every person who loves life and that is fit for academia in connection to the human sciences.
 In addressing the complex questions posed by our modern world, this book calls our attention to the horizon of the future of God: God's home in our world."

 Jürgen Moltmann, University of Tübingen